 Do your research and get clear on a salary range that is both fair and reasonable.
 Next, instead of lowering your standards in order to come across as more agreeable, start at the top of the range.

-For the example above, if a 3-8 percent raise is reasonable, don’t lower your expectations to a safer sounding 5 percent.
-Instead anchor high and say, “I was really hoping that given the results I’ve produced in the past year, that I would get at least an 8 percent increase.
+For the example above, if a 3 to 8% raise is reasonable, don’t lower your expectations to a safer sounding 5%.
+Instead, anchor high and say, “I was really hoping that given the results I’ve produced in the past year, that I would get at least an 8 percent increase.
 Do you think that’s something we could work toward?”

 Interestingly enough, by anchoring higher, you actually give your boss the psychological feeling that they just got a “deal.”
 Let them feel the sweet pleasure of a deal, while you allow yourself the sweet reward of a higher paycheck!